Aunsiels/CSK/README.md

 - imagetag-associations: A file containing the associations from OpenImage
 - pattern-first: If true, loop over patterns first.
 Otherwise, loop over subjects
 - out-dir: A file where intermediate and final results are saved
-- question-cache-dir A directory where the transformation from question to statement is saved
+- question-cache-dir: A directory where the transformation from question to statement is saved
+- conceptual-caption-file: A file containing the captions from the Conceptual Caption Dataset

 ## References